-Once the fall term begins, you’ll meet with your mentees every few weeks.
-We plan fun get-togethers, seminars, and workshops designed for mentors and mentees to build their relationship and give mentees opportunities to ask questions in a safe and inclusive environment.
+Once the fall term begins, you’ll meet with your mentees every few weeks — starting with Orientation Week, where you’ll also be your mentees’ group leader.
+Throughout the year, we plan get-togethers, seminars, and workshops designed for mentors and mentees to build their relationship and give mentees opportunities to ask questions in a safe and inclusive environment.

 Do I need any special skills?

 Ask yourself these questions; the answers will help determine if you qualify to be a mentor: